gabrielcostasilva/reactivity-examples/README.md

 - [flux-flix-client](./flux-flix-client/) uses WebClient REST client to call the [flux-flix-service](./flux-flix-service/).

+- [websockets-reactive](./websockets-reactive/) shows how to create a WebSocket handler to send continuous message to a client.

+- [websockets-reactive-client](./websockets-reactive-client/) creates a reactive Spring Boot WebSocket client.

 ## Overview of Branches
 In addition to the examples listed in the main branch, I also created additional branches that extends the code in some way.